-$mask_grids[] = ["G212"];$
+'''

+mask grids[] = ["G212"];

+'''

 The mask\grids variable contains a comma-separated list of pre-defined NCEP grids over which to perform the Point-Stat verification.
 The predefined grids are specified as "GNNN" where NNN is the three digit designation for the grid.
 Defining a new grid would require code changes and recompiling MET.
+Supplying a value of "FULL"

+indicates that the verification should be performed over the entire grid on which the data resides.
 The value listed above indicates that verification should be performed over the NCEP Grid number 212.
 See Appendix B for a list of grids that will be accepted.

-$mask_polys[] = [];$
+'''

+mask polys[] = [];

+'''